-Dana serves as National Practice Leader, Community Resilience of Associated Engineering subsidiary, Nor-EX Engineering.
+Dana serves as National Practice Leader, Community Resilience of the Associated Engineering group of companies.

 A specialist in disaster recovery, disaster risk reduction, and community resiliency planning, Dana recently served as the Regional Municipality of Wood Buffalo’s Recovery Team Leader for the Recovery Task Force, following the devastating 2016 Fort McMurray Wildfire.
 As Managing Director of the Alberta Emergency Management Agency, he led the province’s response to the 2011 Slave Lake Wildfire, and as Deputy Minister of Alberta Environment and Sustainable Resource Development, Dana led the environmental remediation approach for the 2013 Southern Alberta Flood and all wildfire operations in Alberta.

 Al is a Civil Engineer with more than 30 years of experience.
 Specializing in ice engineering, Al has extensive expertise in project management, planning, design, construction, and maintenance of ice roads, bridges, and airstrips.
 Al’s approach to ice engineering is based on an overall risk management framework, considering engineering principles, operations, safety, and quality assurance.
 Quality assurance is integral to successful operations and resiliency of ice infrastructure.
 His experience includes design and maintenance oversight of ice roads throughout the North for public and private sector clients.